dci-fbw-j-24-e01/Oleh-J7-half-Christmastree-with-check/README.md

-half of the Christmas tree with check for data input and maximum value
+# Half of the Christmas tree with check for data input and maximum value